-Most Android apps which refresh/update data in the background while you are not entirely using that app or have put your phone to sleep use your wifi or mobile data which result in usage of your mobile data package and as well drain your battery.
+Most Android apps which refresh/update data in the background while you are not entirely using that app or have put your phone to sleep use your WiFi or mobile data which result in usage of your mobile data package and as well drain your battery.
+In this guide, let us show how to restrict background data for Android apps using the Data Saver option.

 This is why Google brought up the option of data usage in Android 4.0 which shows you which apps and how much data has been used over mobile network and Wi-Fi.
 It also gives you a quick summary of which apps use how much data when in the foreground and when in the background over which network.